 - Meeting places

-Visit Diversity & Equity Initiatives to learn more about how Chapman University engages the Chapman community in learning experiences fostering a campus environment that highly values personal dignity, diversity, equity, civility and global citizenship.
+Visit cross cultural engagement to learn more about how Chapman University engages our community in fostering a campus environment that highly values personal dignity, diversity, equity, civility and global citizenship.
 Those you meet in your host country such as your on-site program director, friends, students, and host families will be knowledgeable about the country and may be able to assist you with some concerns and needs as well.